 Kids are always listening – and learning.
 Sometimes when we least expect it.

-A year later, Olivia has created more than 70 LivBits – short videos she posts on the video sharing platform Vimeo to describe what she’s reading, thinking about and learning.
-Today, she has just over 4,200 Instagram followers and more than 16,000 followers on Twitter.
+Two years later, Olivia has created more than 100 LivBits – short videos she posts on the video sharing platform Vimeo to describe what she’s reading, thinking about and learning.
+Today, she has over 35,000 Instagram followers and more than 44,000 followers on Twitter.

 She’s also introduced “LivBits on Location” where she interviews authors or posts videos from conferences.